 “Ayoko na (I don’t want to do this anymore)!” someone mutters.
 She flops on the ground and jokes, “Just leave me here.”
 The others follow suit.
 I sit and take a break, too.

 My back and shoulders are aching like hell.
 My friend’s porter sees me struggling and asks if she can help.
-After hours of proving that I can carry my own bag, I finally give in and hire a porter.
+After hours of proving to my ego that I can carry my own bag, I finally give in and hire a porter.

 Close to Heaven

 After over four hours, we finally reach the peak, with temperatures between 5-7 °C. There are two main spots: the more popular peak #1 and a slightly lower peak #2.
-Both give the same views of the sunset and famous “sea of clouds.”
+Both give the same views of the sunset and sea of clouds.
 The first half of my group heads to peak #1.
-The rest of us settle for the area beside peak #2.
+The rest of us settle for the grassy area beside peak #2.

 I finally find my lip balm to soothe my chapped lips and wind-burned face.
 I wrap my neck with a scarf.
 We take photos.
 “So, was the hike worth it?” one of the guys asks out loud.
 I look at the sea of clouds and cannot believe what I’m seeing.
 My answer is yes.